-As an example, we will drag TotalDue to the canvas as a measure, add OrderDate as a hierarchy on ROWS and re-visualize the resulting visualization as a bar chart.
+As an example, we will drag TotalDue to the canvas as a measure, add OrderDate and re-visualize the resulting visualization as a bar chart.

 In the Data Analysis Panel, click Visualization, then click More... under TotalDue Series.

 The color rules are now activated and discrete color rules are created for each value.
-Click the brush icon to the right of COLOR to open the Look properties.
+Click the brush icon to the right of the Color heading to open the Look properties.

-Click the plus sign button to add a Discrete Color Rule or click an existing rule (for example, 2012) to edit it.
+Click the + button to add a Discrete Color Rule or click an existing rule (for example, 2012) to edit it.
 Choose the color you want and the corresponding hierarchy value (e.g., OrderDate).